katerlloyd/data_structures_tutorial/2-sets.md

 ...
 To do this, we need to create an empty set.
 In Python, a set is made by writing `set_name = set()`.

+oh no! the list they gave us has duplicate rocket ship models and now the sytem thinks that there are more models (or aliens) than there really are!
+How do we fix it?
+We could use a set since it doesn't allow any duplicates.
+Now each model is only listed once and we won't accidentally select one twice and the system knows how many there actually are.

+need fast lookup of spaceship models (or aliens in next problem)

 ## Problem to Solve

+showcasing the aliens you brought back - don't want any diplicates of each type - order doesn't matter since we don't know how to classify them yet

 [Back to Welcome Page](https://github.com/katereclark/data_structures_tutorial/blob/main/0-welcome.md)